protzman/example_project/README.md

 Bootstrapped with Create React App and built with Typescript, Material-ui, and Redux.
 This is both a desktop friendly app as well as mobile friendly.
 Open the developer tools in Chrome and click the 'Toggle Device Toolbar' in the top left to view on other screen sizes.

 ### To Run :
-- Make sure the docker container containing the Larvis api is running in the background at port `:8080` as that is where the ui sends its requests.
+- Make sure the docker container containing the example_project api is running in the background at port `:8080` as that is where the ui sends its requests.
 If you are having trouble running the docker container follow these steps :

   ```
   /**